severalnines/docs/user-guide/dashboard.rst

 	- MySQL Cluster data directory for NDB.
 Default is ``/var/lib/mysql-cluster``.

 * **Add Nodes**
 	- Specify the IP address or hostname of the MySQL Cluster data node.
 It's recommended to have data nodes in pair.
 You can add up to 14 data nodes to your cluster.
+Every data node must have at least 1.5GB of RAM.

 4) Define MySQL Servers
 '''''''''''''''''''''''